 Professional Land Management Concentration

-The Professional Land Management (PLM) concentration is one of 7 programs in North America accredited by the American Association of Professional Landmen (AAPL).
+The Professional Land Management (PLM) concentration is accredited by the American Association of Professional Landmen (AAPL).
 The University of Wyoming program prepares nationally accredited professional landmen for long-term competitive success in the energy industry.
 The landman has an important role in maintaining sound stewardship of energy resources.

 What is a landman?

 - Determine ownership and title of surface and subsurface rights.

 - Negotiate leases with landowner(s) and develop and administer mutually beneficial contracts and royalties with the assistance of corporate counsel to allow exploration and production.